-When searching for nursing homes in New South Wales, the first question that will be asked is if your loved one has âbeen assessedâ. âAssessed?
-What does that mean?â you may ask.
-If the nursing home is Government funded, then anyone looking to move into the home will need anÂ Aged Care Assessment Service (ACAS/ACAT) to determine their level of care.
+When searching for nursing homes in New South Wales, the first question that will be asked is if your loved one has been assessed.
+If the nursing home is Government funded, then anyone looking to move into the home will need an Aged Care Assessment Service conducted by an Aged Care Assessment Team (ACAT) to determine the type of care required.
 However, there are also non-government funded residential aged care homes which usually do not require an assessment.

-Finding a Home
+Finding an Aged Care Home

-It is important to decide upon the areas you feel would be suitable and then try to visit as many homes as possible within those areas.
-The home as well as the neighbourhood and other near-by amenities (i.e. shopping strips, public transport, post office et cetera) as well as the culture of the home will need to be considered before moving in.
+It is important to decide upon the areas you feel would be suitable and then try to visit as many aged care homes as possible within those areas.
+The home as well as the neighbourhood and other near-by amenities (i.e. shopping strips, public transport, post office et cetera) and the culture of the home will need to be considered before moving in.

 What type of care is provided?

-The type of services provided at residential aged care will vary depending on the type of care (low or high level) and if the home is anÂ extra service home.
-If the resident is in low level care then generally accommodation and personal care is provided.
+The type of services provided at residential aged care will vary depending on the type of care required and if the home is an extra service home.
+Generally accommodation and personal care is provided.
 Personal care refers to help with things such as occasional nursing or dressing and showering.

-There are some services whichÂ must be provided at no additional costs including:
+There are some services which must be provided at no additional costs including: